 He said ‘you’ve always wanted to travel, why don’t we go to Australia’, of course I said no, how could I?
 I’d be scared, it’s not something someone like me could do, I’m too weird and stressy.
 Then I really thought about it thinking why.
 Why couldn’t I?

-I realised very quickly after that, that the only thing scaring me more than going travelling was staying here and feeling this way forever, so we started to talk about it and the more we talked about travelling & adventuring, the less I worried and stressed about everything else.
+I realised very quickly after that, that the only thing scaring me more than deciding to travel was staying here and feeling this way forever, so we started to talk about it and the more we talked about travelling & adventuring, the less I worried and stressed about everything else.

 I was becoming myself again just because I had made the decision to go.
 It took 10 months before we applied for our visas but once we had I felt a light go on that hasn’t dimmed so far, and now we are only 10 weeks away from our first flight.

-I don’t know if I would have had the courage to decide to travel if I hadn’t been at rock bottom but I know every day my excitement is growing which I would never have believed if you’d told me in April 2016!
+I don’t know if I would have had the courage for deciding to travel if I hadn’t been at rock bottom but I know every day my excitement is growing which I would never have believed if you’d told me in April 2016!